tedeh/jayson/README.md

 * Omitting the third argument `null` to `Client.prototype.request` does not generate a notification request.
 This argument has to be set explicitly to `null` for this to happen.
 * Network errors and the like will still reach the callback.
 When the callback is invoked (with or without error) one can be certain that the server has received the request.
 * See the [Official JSON-RPC 2.0 Specification][jsonrpc-spec] for additional information on how Jayson handles notifications that are erroneous.
+* *Since 3.6.1* When making a JSON-RPC 2.0 notification request the "id" property will be omitted in the request object.
+In previous versions it was set to `null` against the recommendation of the official specification.
+This behaviour can be overridden with the `notificationIdNull` option.

 #### Batches